 Headrick is at the forefront of the country’s legislative developments; its lawyers have helped draft some key legislation shaping business in the country today.
-Unsurprisingly, then, its administrative law and regulatory affairs offering is strong.
+Unsurprisingly, then, its administrative law, intellectual property and regulatory affairs offerings are strong.

-Its transactional capabilities are also impressive: its corporate and M&A and banking and finance teams are eagerly sought after by international firms looking to establish themselves in the country – be that through mergers, acquisitions or investments.
+The firm’s transactional capabilities are also formidable: its corporate and M&A and banking and finance teams are eagerly sought after by international companies looking to establish themselves in the country – be that through mergers, acquisitions or investments.
 Recently, the firm has further bolstered its corporate and M&A offering, promoting two lawyers to partner in this area.
 Its project group, complemented by its real estate team, is also kept busy.
 Of late, Headrick has seen a boost in mandates from the real estate and tourism sectors, as well as an uptake in life sciences advice.

-Headrick is proud of its largely homegrown partnership.
-Its leaders emphasise that the firm does not have a traditional, pyramid structure and instead prefers the more hands-on approach that its sizeable group of partners can offer.
-Its large partnership stands out compared with similarly-sized firms that have smaller headcounts at the top end.
-The firm has a horizontal management structure through which a committee, rather than a single partner, oversees operations.
-Roberto Rizik chairs the committee, which also includes Sarah de Léon and Jaime Senior, two of the firm’s younger partners.
+Headrick boasts a largely homegrown partnership.
+The firm prides itself on its non-traditional structure, which differs from the conventional pyramid structure, having opted for the more hands-on approach that its sizeable group of partners can offer.
+Its large partnership stands out compared with similarly sized firms.
+Within the firm, a committee, rather than a single partner, oversees operations.
+Roberto Rizik chairs the committee, which also includes Sarah De León and Jaime Senior, two of the firm’s younger partners.
 Its partnership is 50% female, and the firm is committed to diversity and meritocracy.

-Headrick’s lawyers are praised for their prompt and thorough responses, always considering the risks and benefits in any transaction or dispute.
-A local client highlights how the firm’s professionalism and attention to detail, as well as their dedication to going the extra mile.
+Headrick’s lawyers are trusted by clients and praised for their prompt and thorough responses, always considering the risks and benefits in any transaction or dispute.
+Clients further applaud the firm’s professionalism and attention to detail, as well as their dedication to going the extra mile.